mneha4/Training-Neural-Nets---Guidelines/README.md

  2. Training the network using large batch size requires more memory and if memory(less RAM) is a constraint then batch size must be small
 ****
 ## Interpreting training and validation loss
-The training and validation loss for each epoch can be obtained and plotted as shown below -

      hist = model.fit(load_train, y_train, batch_size=2048, nb_epoch=1000, verbose=1 , validation_split = 0.10)
      y = hist.history
      plt.plot(x , y['loss'] , label = 'TRAINING LOSS')